CaesarLi-WantToBeAFreeMan/programming-notes/java spring boot notes/course02_Basic.md

     1. `Group`
         * Is a unique identifier for your project, typically following the **reverse domain name** notation convention
         * If your domain name is `triblec.com`, and group name should be `com.triblec`
-        * Repreents the group or organization that is responsible for the project and is used to organize your project in repositories or artifact repositories
+        * Represents the group or organization that is responsible for the project and is used to organize your project in repositories or artifact repositories
     2. `Artifact`
         * Is the name of your project or application, typically **in lowercase** and reflects the name of the generated artifact
         * Uniquely identifies the build output (`.jar` file) and is part of the project's dependency coordinates